Oral cysts are frequently observed in dogs

 The clinical views of oral cysts (below) demonstrate that they frequently appear as fluid filled oral masses in the mandibular premolar region.
 These cysts typically contain embedded teeth or dental remnant tissue and we consistently find that they are tremendously destructive!
 The earlier they are diagnosed and treated, the more the localized destruction can be minimized.

 We have also managed patients with oral cysts in the incisive and maxillary regions.
 Clinical photographs illustrate various presentations below.

 How can oral cysts be prevented?

 Oral cysts are particular common in small breeds of dogs from our clinical experience.

 These cysts can be prevented by performing a thorough oral exam during every physical exam.
 Early recognition of missing teeth is important.
 To recognize missing teeth, the observer must be familiar with the normal number of teeth.
-Dental radiographs must be used to conform the tooth is truely missing and not embedded subgingivally.
+Dental radiographs must be used to confirm the tooth is truly missing, and not embedded subgingivally.

 How are oral cysts treated?

 Oral cysts are treated surgically.
 The entire lining of the cyst must be removed, or the cyst will likely return.
 If at all possible, we try to excise the entire cyst "en-bloc" to avoid leaving the secretory lining within the defect (see clinical photos below).
 In every case, the final surgical defect is curetted free of tissue and debris.
 Teeth embeded within the cyst as well as adjacent extracted teeth are always submitted with the cystic lining tissue for histology.
 Confirmation of the presumptive diagnosis of "oral cyst" must be confirmed to rule out potentially life threatening malignant oral tumors.
 Additionally, radicular cysts, periapical cysts, granulomas and abscesses may need to be ruled out.
 Each case must be managed based on the dental radiograph findings.